stevesarmiento/solana-ui-component/README.md

   indicators.
 - `data-table-row.tsx` Provides customizable row rendering.
 - `data-table-toolbar.tsx` Container for search and column visibility controls.
-- `data-table-pagination-controls.tsx` Manages pagination UI and interactions.
+- `data-table-pagination.tsx` Manages pagination UI and interactions.
 - `data-table-row-actions.tsx` Dropdown menu for row-level actions.
 - `data-table-skeleton.tsx` Loading placeholder with animated elements.
-- `use-data-table.tsx` Custom hook that encapsulates table state management.
+- `use-data-table.ts` Custom hook that encapsulates table state management.
+- `themes.ts` Central theme definition and management.

 This architecture allows developers to use the entire table as a unit or to compose their own tables using the individual pieces.